jacobmischka/sasylfvim/README.md

 are implemented in python, vim must have the "+python" option (which can be checked using `:version`, or `:echo has('python')`).

+In addition, the SASyLF executable must be callable using `!sasylf` in vim.

 ## Installation
 Simply copy the contents of this repository (excluding README.md) to your vim configuration directory (usually ~/.vim/), though I using a plugin like